mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 ## Time Zone Selection

+This time selection enables to have 2 out of 3 fully online IETF plenary meetings during the day from most participants.
+Basically every full online meeting is for two regions of the three regions described in {{RFC8179}}, roughly speaking, after sunrise or after dinner.
-All fully online IETF plenary meetings are at a time that maps to the middle of the night in one of the three regions described in {{RFC8179}}, so that in the other two regions they occur mostly after sunrise or after dinner, roughly speaking.
-Thus, for most participants only one remote meeting per year might require a major change to sleep schedules.
+This has the tradeoff that it maps the third region in middle of night.
+However, that also means for most participants only one remote meeting per year might require a significant change to sleep schedules.

 The times are also seasonally adjusted to leverage differentials in Daylight Savings Time.
 These time slots are as follows, in UTC: